Estimation and exclusion restrictions in clustered linear models: Introduction

-This paper studies the estimation of structural parameters in linear regression models with clustered data, high-dimensional controls, and a researcher-specified set of exclusion restrictions.
+This paper studies the estimation of structural parameters in linear regression models with clustered data, high-dimensional controls, and researcher-specified exclusion restrictions.
 A key feature of the framework is the grouping of observations into disjoint clusters, permitting within-cluster dependence and independence across clusters.
 The setting accommodates unbalanced panels with multiple high-dimensional fixed effects, as well as spatial, network, and group-structured data.
-Our approach extends classical dynamic panel estimators to a broader class of models, addressing the central challenges of bias, inference, and identification. \looseness=-1
+Our approach extends dynamic panel methods to a broader class of models, addressing the central challenges of bias, inference, and identification. \looseness=-1

-Our first contribution is to characterize a class of \textit{correctly centered} internal instrument estimators that eliminate the asymptotic bias of OLS.
+Our first contribution is to characterize a class of \textit{correctly centered} internal instrument estimators that remove the leading asymptotic bias of OLS.
 The approach accommodates high-dimensional exogenous controls and adapts to the exclusion structure specified in the application.
-The resulting estimator is an internal IV estimator, defined as the one closest to OLS in a well-defined norm.
-Under some conditions, the estimator is asymptotically efficient and easy to implement. \looseness=-1
+The resulting estimator is an internal instrument IV estimator, defined as the one closest to OLS in a specified norm.
+The estimator is easy to implement and asymptotically efficient under some conditions. \looseness=-1

-The procedure has a simple interpretation: for each observation, controls are partialled out using only those observations whose errors are uncorrelated with its regressor, yielding an observation-specific leave-out projection.
-A just-identified IV regression is then performed on the transformed equation, using the original regressor as an instrument. \looseness=-1
+The procedure has a simple interpretation: for each observation, controls are partialled out using only those observations whose errors are uncorrelated with the observation's regressor, yielding an observation-specific leave-out projection.
+A just-identified IV regression is then performed on the transformed equation, using the original regressor as the instrument. \looseness=-1

 We further characterize the efficiency loss from varying the strength of exclusion restrictions.
-In particular, assuming exogeneity only within the same observation eliminates all identifying variation when fixed effects are present.
+In particular, assuming exogeneity only at the observation level eliminates all identifying variation when fixed effects are present.
 This observation underscores the importance of carefully specifying the exogeneity structure in applied work. \looseness=-1